Forest Hills station (LIRR)

 The Forest Hills station is a station on the Main Line of the Long Island Rail Road (LIRR), located in the Forest Hills neighborhood of Queens in New York City.
 It is lightly used compared to other stations in the city, with 2,408 daily riders in 2023; many residents opt for the subway because of its more frequent service and cheaper fares.
 The station is wheelchair accessible.

 Location

-Located in the Queens neighborhood of the same name, the station is situated along the elevated LIRR tracks above 71st Avenue (also known as Continental Avenue) between Austin and Burns Streets.
+Located in the Queens neighborhood of the same name, the station is situated along the elevated LIRR tracks above 71st (Continental) Avenue (Note: Although the avenue's legal name at this location is 71st Avenue, it is co-named Continental Avenue.
+Addresses north of the station are given 71st Avenue addresses, while addresses south of the station are given Continental Avenue addresses (though the legal name of the avenue is still 71st Avenue).) between Austin and Burns Streets.
 The station is on the north side of brick-paved Station Square, the historic town center of Forest Hills Gardens, a planned community modelled after the garden communities of England.
 The station building was constructed in the same Tudor style as the building known as the "Forest Hills Inn" located across Station Square.
 The station is also just east of the West Side Tennis Club.
 Two blocks to the north along 71st Avenue is the Forest Hills–71st Avenue subway station, one of the busiest in Queens.